kriti009/Authentication-with-JWT/README.md

 # Authentication-with-JWT
-Authentication using JWT tokens in express.
+Authentication using JSON Web tokens in express.

 <h2>Getting Started - Installation</h2>
     (Install the dependencies and start the server)